qwerty12/jellyfin-plugin-addic7ed/README.md

 * The logic for handling Addic7ed and mapping show names etc. is pretty much from https://github.com/Diaoul/subliminal (and [Bazarr's fork](https://github.com/morpheus65535/bazarr/blob/master/libs/subliminal_patch/))

 * The regexes for extracting the release name out of a given filename come from https://github.com/Sonarr/Sonarr/tree/develop/src/NzbDrone.Core/Parser

-* The included Base62 implementation is taken from https://github.com/JoyMoe/Base62.Net

 * The code to read Firefox's cookies was converted from https://github.com/borisbabic/browser_cookie3